markdessain/goto-mondo/README.md

 - REDIS_URL
   - Default: redis://localhost:6379
 - PAGE_URL
-  - Path to view your .
+  - Your domain which will be hosting the page.
 The suggestions will direct back to the /suggestions page